Table Of Contents

 Splunk

 Splunk Observability provides real-time visibility into Microsoft Azure hybrid cloud environments.
-You do not need to use separate platforms to collect and interpret health data for your Azure, GCP, Kubernetes, OpenTelemetry, and SAP environment — in whichever combination.
+You do not need to use separate platforms to collect and interpret health data for your Azure, GCP, Kubernetes, OpenTelemetry, and SAP environment — in whichever combination you prefer.

-More importantly, you get contextual insights across your Azure infrastructure, apps, and customer experience so you can predict potential issues before they occur, including pinpointing the root causes and resolving them as quickly as possible.
+More importantly, you get contextual insights across your Azure infrastructure, apps, and customer experience to predict potential issues before they occur, pinpoint their root causes, and resolve them as quickly as possible.

 18. CloudMonix – Azure monitoring for SMBs and enterprises